Open-Model-Initiative/imagegen-speedrun/README.md

 We have witnessed an impressive improvements on Diffusion models, especially with encoder improvements like REPA/E-REPA/RAE/REG, and also other areas of enhancement.
 Triggered by the experiment of [SpeedRun-DiT](https://github.com/SwayStar123/SpeedrunDiT), we as an open source community think it might be a worthy attempt to construct a speedrun (in the spirit of the great [nanogpt-speedrun](https://github.com/KellerJordan/modded-nanogpt) and [marin-speedrun](https://github.com/marin-community/marin/blob/main/docs/explanations/speedrun.md)) for diffusion models and multi-modal generation tasks.

-## Heavy experimental and construction
+## Ruleset -- 2026H1

+- **ImageGen SpeedRun Ruleset** : Interested parties should make their submission in accordance to the [first version of general ruleset](./speedrun-basic-rule-set.md).
+We are looking at the first submissions targeting two directions: **Basic setup with bare minimum ViT** and **Innovations with external modules(such as RAE/REG/etc...)**
+- **Baseline implementation for speedrun improvement on the external modules** : Interested parties should look to the [latest SR-DiT implementation for REG](https://github.com/Open-Model-Initiative/SpeedRun-DiT-202601) for reference if they don't have a perticular reference implementation of a minimum setup in mind.

+## Launch Preparation Community Discussion Trails
 ### [2026.01.23]
 From the community discussion, it was agreed that the spec that we used for submission metric to merge to [one basic rule set](https://github.com/Open-Model-Initiative/imagegen-speedrun/pull/1) while maintaining the flexibility of allowing free-form submission.

-For the baseline code base, for the improvement on the external modules (vision encoders, etc), for the initial release the submittor could look to the [latest SR-DiT implementation for REG](https://github.com/Open-Model-Initiative/imagegen-speedrun/pull/1) for reference if they don't have a perticular reference implementation of a minimum setup in mind.
+For the baseline code base, for the improvement on the external modules (vision encoders, etc), for the initial release the submittor could look to the [latest SR-DiT implementation for REG](https://github.com/Open-Model-Initiative/SpeedRun-DiT-202601) for reference if they don't have a perticular reference implementation of a minimum setup in mind.

 For the basic simplistic setup, we call for proposal in lieu of nano-vits.